jufab/opentelemetry-angular-interceptor/README.md

 there is 6 propagators (more info about propagator: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-core)
 * NoopHttpTextPropagatorModule : This is a fake propagator
 * B3PropagatorModule : Use B3 propagator
-* HttpTraceContextPropagatorModule : Use HttpTraceContext propagator
+* W3CTraceContextPropagatorModule : Use W3CTraceContext propagator
 * JaegerHttpTracePropagatorModule : Use JaegerHttpPropagator (more info about this one: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-propagator-jaeger)
 * AwsXrayPropagatorModule : Use AWS X-Ray propagator
 * CompositePropagatorModule : use all of the propagator